 Referring to the height of the resolution, which is measured in pixels, 1440p simply means a resolution of 2560x1440.
-The ‘p’ indicates a progressive resolution (this refers to how resolution is drawn on a monitor), which is known to lend videos a higher quality.
+The ‘p’ indicates a progressive resolution (this refers to how the resolution is drawn on a monitor), which is known to lend videos a higher quality.
 Interlaced resolution, on the hand, frequently causes plenty of flickering given that the resolution is painted on the screen in alternating frames, whereas progressive resolution paints all the time.

-1440p resolution is one of the highest resolutions available, only rivalled by the much-revered 4K.
+1440p resolution is one of the highest resolutions available, only rivaled by the much-revered 4K.
 For application purposes, it’s important to note that 1440p resolution is mostly manufactured for PC monitors.
 However, the 1440p resolution can be found with other screens too, including smart phones where it’s often labeled ‘Quad HD’ or ‘QHD’ (Quad High Definition).
 The ‘Quad’ refers to the fact that it’s four times the resolution of the 720p, which was originally the standard for HD devices.